 It’s telling that isn’t something that Blair admits shamefacedly, but actively boasts about.
 Even accepting that Labour is not, like the Liberal Democrats, a party established primarily on the idea of liberty, this is still not something I would have expected — far less welcomed.

-The heart of Blair’s piece comes with his explanation of how Labour policy changes between the first and subsequent terms of government, which I shall quote in full:
+The heart of Blair’s piece comes with his explanation of how Labour policy changed between the first and subsequent terms of government, which I shall quote in full:

 Often in the first term, though we remained politically popular, we were not taking brave decisions; we were content to manage the existing system, albeit with rhetoric which reflected our different values.
 Some reforms like the minimum wage, introduced in the UK for the first time and done with the support of business, really did change lives.
 Bank of England independence, devolution and the first London Mayor, peace in Northern Ireland, civil partnerships – all of these represented major change; and progress.